w3f/research/docs/polkadot/XCMP/index.md

 ## Channels
-Polkadot allows parahchians to send each other mesages as long as they have established messagng channels with each other.
+Polkadot allows parachains to send each other mesages as long as they have established messagng channels with each other.

 Polkadot restricts how many different chains a chain can send messages.
 This is because sending and receiving messages to or from many chains requires resources.
 The authentication requires that the sending chain informs the relay chain which chains it is sending messages to.
 A collator of the receiving chain needs to look up data on the relay chain for every chain that could send a message.
 Both the sending and receiving side may need to implement queues in their state.

 This restriction is enfocred by allowing XCMP only between pairs of parachain who have set up channels with each other.
 A parathread is restricted to have at most a 100 channels.
-We also restrcit the total number of channels accross all chains in Polkadot by requiring a deposit for each channel.
+We also restrict the total number of channels accross all chains in Polkadot by requiring a deposit for each channel.
+Since a channel requires an ongoing commitment from both sides, setting up a channel requires the permission of both chains.

 ## Networking